-As the Internet users, today are an impatient bunch, loading speed is essential to your website’s success.
+As Internet users today are an impatient bunch, loading speed is essential to your website’s success.

 A faster website improves user experience and encourages users to visit more pages.
 This also helps you boost engagement and the time users spend on your website.

-With hundreds of other websites just a click away, you really need to grab a user’s attention.
-It is only a matter of seconds before your visitors decide that your website is not worth the effort, and escape out, back to Google, where they will eventually make their way to your competition.
+With hundreds of other websites just a click away, you need to grab a user’s attention.
+It is only a matter of seconds before your visitors decide that your website is not worth the effort and escape out back to Google, where they will eventually make their way to your competition.

 However, there is help in the form of a plugin.

-To help you narrow down which is best for your website, we have narrowed down some of our favourites, each above mentioned.
+To help you determine which is best for your website, we have narrowed down some of our favorites, those mentioned above.

 Take all factors, including loading speed, into consideration, and you can expect great success for your website.